Switchful Logo

 Free equipment and free self-installs for fiber internet

-If you can get only DSL with AT&T, the equipment is still free but you'll be charged a $49 activation fee.
-If you don't want to self-install, you can have a pro come out for an additional $99.
+If you can only get DSL with AT&T, the equipment is still free but you'll be charged a $49 activation fee.
+If you don't want to self-install, you can have a pro come out for an additional $99 and have them do everything for you.

-The self-install is very easy and comes with clear instructions, so we’d recommend that for pretty much everyone.
+If you're up for installing yourself, AT&T sends easy and clear instructions.
 Activation and configuration of your Wi-Fi network are handled through the simple AT&T Smart Home Manager app, so you don’t even need to log into the router settings page like with some other providers.
+It's a really seamless DIY install experience.

-Finally, the AT&T wireless gateway is surprisingly nice.
-Called AT&T Smart Wi-Fi, it’s super simple to set up, provides solid range, and looks decent on a desk.
+The AT&T wireless gateway is really nice.
+Called AT&T Smart Wi-Fi, it’s super simple to set up, provides solid range, and looks sleek on a desk.
 Compared to the routers and gateways provided by some other providers, this one’s a breath of fresh air.

 Equipment and installation options can vary widely depending on